hashicorp/go-extract/README.md

-      --max-files=1000                    Maximum files that are extracted before stop. (disable check: -1) --max-extraction-size=1073741824    Maximum extraction size that allowed is (in bytes). (disable check: -1) --max-extraction-time=60            Maximum time that an extraction should take (in seconds). (disable check: -1) --max-input-file-size=1073741824    Maximum input file size that allowed is (in bytes). (disable check: -1) -M, --metrics                           Print metrics to log after extraction.
+      --max-files=1000                    Maximum files that are extracted before stop. (disable check: -1) --max-extraction-size=1073741824    Maximum extraction size that allowed is (in bytes). (disable check: -1) --max-extraction-time=60            Maximum time that an extraction should take (in seconds). (disable check: -1) --max-input-size=1073741824         Maximum input size that allowed is (in bytes). (disable check: -1) -M, --metrics                           Print metrics to log after extraction.
   -O, --overwrite                         Overwrite if exist.
   -v, --verbose                           Verbose logging.